Poes93/Mountain-Biking-Webpage/README.md

 ### Bugs

 These are the current bugs on the website.
-I can't seem to find out how to currently solve them but they most goes down to the Navbar and header part
+I can't seem to find out how to currently solve them.
+I think these issues is due to the Nav/header bar with the scaling of the elements.

 * When opening the page on mobile the nav menu is already open and to close it one need to press the bars to close the menu.
 Same when pressing the links, the menu wont disapear automatically.